How are Ewing tumors staged?

 Metastatic Ewing tumors

-A metastatic Ewing tumor is one that has clearly spread from where it started to distant parts of the body.
-Most of the time, the spread is to the lungs or to other bones or the bone marrow.
-Less common sites of spread include the liver and lymph nodes.
+A metastatic Ewing tumor has clearly spread from where it started to distant parts of the body.
+Most of the time, it spreads to the lungs or to other bones or the bone marrow.
+Less commonly, it spreads to the liver or lymph nodes.

 About 1 in 4 patients will have obvious spread that is found by imaging tests.
-But as mentioned above, many other patients are likely to have small amounts of cancer spread to other parts of the body that can't be found by imaging tests.
+But as mentioned above, many other patients are likely to have small amounts of cancer spread to other parts of the body that can’t be seen on imaging tests.